22 Lead Generation Ideas We Used to Get 300k+ Leads (for 2024)

 For this reason, we very thoughtfully chose the people we reached out to for interviews.
 Big influencers in the sales space like Grant Cardone, Jill Konrath, Max Altschuler, and others who agreed in advance to promote the event to their email lists in exchange for a 1-to-1 list share on the backend—meaning if they drove 500 signups, we’d reciprocate with giving them 500 fresh leads from the summit after it was over.

+Side projects can come in many different shapes and forms.
 Even without a ton of technical resources, you can still do something creative that generates attention and leads.

 A few years ago, the ad agency Cummins & Partners wanted to sell out their first live conference, Creative Fuel.
-They had a limited budget, so they utilized next to nothing aside from a dash of creativity to launch a YouTube video and blog post titled… “The World’s First Crowd-Sourced 3D-Printed QR Code Live Streamed Via GoPro To A Smartphone Or Tablet Device Drone Delivery Ticket System Project.”
+They had a limited budget, so they utilized next to nothing aside from a dash of creativity to launch a YouTube video and blog post titled: “The World’s First Crowd-Sourced 3D printed QR Code, Live Streamed Via GoPro To A Smartphone Or Tablet Device, Drone Delivery Ticket System Project.”